ostroproject/ostro-os/doc/quick_start/quick_start.rst

 =========================================

 If you don’t want to use one of the pre-built images, you can get the Ostro OS sources and make your own image.
+We've written a :ref:`Building Images` tech note that explains this procedure.

-To do this, you should be familiar with the `Yocto Project`_ build tools as explained in the `Yocto Project Quick Start Guide`_.
+You should be familiar with the `Yocto Project`_ build tools as explained in the `Yocto Project Quick Start Guide`_.
 This guide has step-by-step instructions and system requirements for setting up your host computer’s development environment and tools needed to build an Ostro OS image.